-Before they reach the patients who need them, and to ensure their continued safety once in wider use, all medicines, vaccines and medical devices must be strictly regulated by authorities.
+Before they reach the patients who need them, and to ensure their continued safety once in wider use, all medicines, vaccines and medical devices are strictly regulated.

-When the MHRA become aware of a potential issue with a medicine or medical device, they will take action to deal with it – this may include alerting healthcare professionals or in some cases withdrawing a medicine from the market.
+The MHRA also has a role in educating the public and healthcare professionals about the risks and benefits of medicines, and their safe and effective use.
+When the MHRA becomes aware of a potential issue with a medicine or medical device, it will take action to deal with it – this may include alerting healthcare professionals or in some cases requesting a medicine is temporarily or permanently withdrawn from the market.

 Additionally, the MHRA plays an important part in ensuring that the supply chain for medicines and medical devices is safe and secure.

 The MHRA collaborates with other international regulators, including the European Medicines Agency (EMA), to align on common standards and approaches of regulation of medicines and medical devices, and continues to play an important role in influencing the UK and international regulatory frameworks, ensuring they’re risk-proportionate and effective at protecting the public health.

 Clinical trials are an essential step in the medicine development process

 What are counterfeit medicines?
 What are the risks?
 How big is the problem?